hashicorp-guides/consul-api-gateway-on-nomad/Readme.md

     ```
     Note: this example generates and uses the bootstrap token for simplicity, in production you should use a token with proper policies.
     The bootstrap token is used to create the policies and tokens for the services and Nomad clients.
-9. Deployment of API Gateway requires and image with both Consul and Envoy, build an image using the Dockerfile in this repo and push it to a registry of your choice.
+9. Deployment of API Gateway requires and image with both Consul and Envoy, build an image using the Dockerfile in this repo.
    ```
    cd /consul-and-envoy
    docker build -t consul-envoy:latest .